Tornado outbreak of April 10–11, 2001: Tri-state hailstorm

 On April 10, a series of long-lived supercell thunderstorms moved from south-southwest of Kansas City, Kansas, across Missouri and often along I-70, impacting Columbia before striking the St. Louis metropolitan area, continuing into southern Illinois.
 The storms spawned ten weak tornadoes, one of which resulted in the first tornado fatality in Missouri since 1994.

-Additionally, it produced the largest (in area) and longest (in distance and duration) recorded swaths of very large hail, up to baseball size, and also incurred the most expensive damages of any hailstorm in U.S. history.
-At $2 billion in insured losses, it was more costly in real dollars than the most damaging tornado at that time, the Oklahoma City Tornado of May 3, 1999.
+Additionally, it produced the largest (in area) and longest (in distance and duration) recorded swaths of very large hail, up to baseball size, and also caused the most expensive damages of any hailstorm in U.S. history.
+At $2 billion in insured losses, it was more costly in real dollars than the most damaging tornado at that time, the Bridge Creek–Moore tornado of May 3, 1999.
 The cost of both were eclipsed by the catastrophic Joplin tornado in 2011, which cost $2.8 billion.

 Hundreds of vehicles outside a Ford Assembly Plant in Hazelwood were damaged as well as almost every house within the city of Florissant in St. Louis County.
 Many automobile dealerships lost their entire auto inventory while thousands of additional homes were damaged.
 At Lambert International Airport, 22 jetliners suffered hail damage, while 10 aircraft of the Missouri National Guard were severely damaged.